quantumech3/XSB-Terminal-Lib/README.md

 {
 	STARTUP_MESSAGE: "", // Insert what you want your startup message to be here
 	TERMINAL_ELEMENT_ID: "" // Insert the ID of the HTML element you want the terminal to reside in here
 	QUERY_TIMEOUT: 4 // This parameter is optional.
-Insert (in seconds) how long you want an XSB query to execute before XSB hard resets
+Insert (in seconds) how long you want an XSB query to execute before XSB hard resets.
+If this parameter is not set, XSB will not automatically hard reset.
 }
 </script>
 ```